 We will be using Class Dojo to share awarded points, photos and messages.
 Please check daily for updates.

-Children can earn Dojo points in a variety of ways eg for having a fantastic day, showing effort, for perseverance, for completing homework.
+Children can earn Dojo points in a variety of ways eg for having a fantastic day, showing effort, for perseverance, for showing kindness and for completing homework.
 These link to our green cards which in turn lead to bronze, silver and gold awards.
-Every week class teachers pick a ‘star of the week’.
+Every week we award a ‘star of the week’ and a ‘star reader’.
 These are children who have shone throughout the week in terms of learning or behaviour.
 Children will receive a certificate to take home with them in our celebration worship on a Friday.

 Equipment and Uniform